awsdocs/aws-lambda-developer-guide/doc_source/create-deployment-pkg-zip-java.md

   find ./expanded/lib -name '*.jar' | xargs -n1 zipinfo -1 | grep '.*.class' | sort | uniq -c | sort
   ```

-You can use any build and packaging tool you like to create a deployment package.
-The following examples use Gradle build and deployment tool to create a deployment package\.
+You can use any build and packaging tool you like to create a deployment package\.
+The following examples use the Gradle build and deployment tool\.

 ## Before You Begin<a name="create-deployment-pkg-zip-java-before-you-begin"></a>